I am a mom to five boys, and I love teaching, writing, and crafts. I currently live in a small town in the Rocky Mountains.

 - Standard: 18"

-Draw lines across fabric, ensuring squareness, and cut.
+Draw lines across the fabric, ensuring squareness, and cut.

 - Newborn: 7 3/4" x 14", use folded in half lengthwise.